polyaxon/polyaxon/site/docs/resources/security.md

 ### Password hashing

-Polyaxon follows best parctices for authentication with all passwords hashed and salted properly to ensure password integrity.
+Polyaxon follows best practices for authentication with all passwords hashed and salted properly to ensure password integrity.

 ### SQLi prevention